SDState/static-boilerplate/readme.md

 All the source files reside in `/public`.
 The HTML is written in [Jade]; the CSS is written in [Less].
 (The docs for these languages are available in [Dash] too.)

-To kick up a server, type `gulp serve` (or just `gulp`).
+To kick up a server, type `gulp serve`.
 Here's where the real magic happens:

-* Your default browser will open a new tab containing the holiday website.
+* Your default browser will open a new tab for the website.
 * This website will be available to _anyone else on the network_ at the "External URL" provided in the command line output.
 * Changes you make to the files inside `public` will be reflected automatically (for everyone) as you save.
-* If you get a compile error, it'll show up in big print at the top of your website URL.
-The server won't quit on you though so once you fix the error, your website will return.
+* If you get a compile error, it'll show up in big print at the top of the website.
+Once you fix the error and save, your website will return.
+* Check out the BrowserSync UI page at http://localhost:3001 for some very neat stuff.

 This lets us prototype publicly amongst the entire team.
 It doesn't get our website out to the public though.
 That comes next.

 ## A little more about Step Six
 ### Uploading to www.sdstate.edu

-When you're ready to upload your changes to sdstate.edu, run the command `gulp compile` to get back a complete website.
+When you're ready to upload your changes to sdstate.edu, run the command `gulp compile` (or `gulp build`) to get back a complete website.
+(If you're still running `serve`, either quit or open a new Terminal tab for the `gulp compile` command.)

 This website will appear in a directory defined in the `compiledOutput` variable inside our [gulp file](gulpfile.js).
 By default, this is  `www`.
 In any case, look for the new folder.
 If it looks like a website, it probably is.

 ## Credit

 All of the magic here is thanks to the wonderful tools [Harp], [Gulp], and [BrowserSync].

 [BrowserSync]: http://www.browsersync.io/
 [Dash]: http://kapeli.com/dash